 She graduated from the University of Victoria with a Bachelors of Arts in Applied Linguistics and a diploma in Intercultural Education Training.
 Jessica has always been passionate about making connections with people and giving back to others, which is why she feels fortunate to work with an organization that does so much for our beloved community.

 Jessica began working with the JH Partners’ team in the fall of 2020.
-AS of April 2021, she is coordinator of our Family Matters program, and is also filling in as interim volunteer coordinator during Amy Bilodeau’s maternity leave.
+She then became coordinator of our Family Matters program in April of 2021.

 Previously, she had been working as Newcomers Coordinator with Voice of English-speaking Québec (VEQ) since 2014.
 During those years, Jessica frequently worked in close collaboration with many of the compassionate and dedicated staff on the JH Partners’ team.
 They already felt like an extended family to her which helped make her transition to her interim duties that much easier.
 She is thrilled to be on board with JH Partners and it could not have been a shorter move for her, literally just one door down from her old office!